abosma/twitch-plays-tekken/README.md

 Currently only supports the character Paul.

-Built using C# with the package InputSimulatorPlus to simulate move inputs.
+Built using C# with the packages TwitchLib for twitch chat reading, and InputSimulatorPlus to simulate move inputs.

 ## Quick info